jingidy/twi-light/README.md

 - [ ] User can see embedded image media within the tweet detail view
 - Additional Actions
   - [x] User can refresh tweets timeline by pulling down to refresh
-  - [ ] User can tap a tweet to display a "detailed" view of that tweet
 - Persistence
   - [ ] User can open the twitter app offline and see last loaded tweets.
 Tweets are persisted into SQLite and acan be displayed from the local DB
 - UI Improvements